-Another approach is to follow the practice in half of the states by enacting provisions in their public entity tort liability statutes that cap jury awards.
-These caps range from \$100,000 per occurrence in Illinois and Rhode Island to Georgia's \$3 million per occurrence.
+Every year, New Jersey governmental entities spend tens of millions for excess liability and workers' compensation insurance coverage, but most governmental units, including the state itself still lack sufficient limits to address truly catastrophic claims.
+One approach is to follow the practice in half of the states by enacting provisions in their public entity tort liability statutes that cap jury awards.
+(See Exhibit A for a comparison of liability caps) These caps range from \$100,000 per occurrence in Illinois and Rhode Island to Georgia's \$3 million per occurrence.
 While a number this low would not be acceptable in New Jersey, some reasonable cap should be enacted with a provision that the legislature can increase the award if the facts warrant.